Last updated: July 12, 2026

 - Post-match traffic can add 90+ minutes to your exit

-- Route 3 and surrounding roads become parking lots after big matches
+- Route 3 and surrounding roads gridlock for hours before and after big matches

 - You'll spend more time sitting in traffic than watching the match